Costa Grande of Guerrero: Archeology

 Unlike the central highlands of Mexico, relatively little archeological work has been done in the Costa Grande area.
 However, recent digs have indicated that the region may have been more important in the past than previously thought.
 Human habitation has been dated in the area since at least 2000 B.C.E.
 Nearly 6,000 ceramic fragments 1,400 years old with Teotihuacan influence have been found in various sites along the Costa Grande.
 This find shows that the local Tepozteca, Cuitlateca and Tomil cultures had contact with larger interior cultures as well as closer cultures such as the Mezcala in the center and north of Guerrero.
 Most of the artifacts have been found in the Coyuca de Benítez Municipality as well as the Soledad de Maciel site in Petatlán and Tambuco in Acapulco.
-Many of the pieces were not imported from Teotihuacan, but are local products with Teotihucan designs.
+Many of the pieces were not imported from Teotihuacan, but are local products with Teotihuacan designs.

 The largest site excavated so far is La Soledad de Maciel.
 The excavated site was likely a ceremonial center which was used by various cultures including the Tomiles, the Cuitatecos and the Tepoztecas during its history.
 There are surrounding deposits, so the site could extend as much as ten km2, from the Huamilule Hill to the community of Cabritero and the Chiquito River.
 According to the finds, the site had been occupied for more than 3,000 years and had contact with a number of other Mesoamerican cultures.
 Explored areas include Mound A, Mound B and the Cerro de los Brujos.
 Mound A was the ball court.
 This court measures 160 meters long and 29 meters wide.
 There is yet another section to be excavated, which may make it the largest Mesoamerican ball court.
 Mound B measures one hectare and is 15 meters high.
 It was topped with five temples surrounding a sunken patio.
 The Cerro de los Brujos has various petroglyphs, a circular stone with appears to have been used for sacrifices and four pyramidal bases.
 One unique aspect to the site is that its pyramids are constructed with river stone and adobe, not common in Mexican archeology.

 Like many others in Guerrero, archeological sites along the Costa Grande do not have security due to the lack of resources.
 Many of the sites suffer from sacking by the local populations who sell items they find.
 Many of these items eventually find their way abroad.
 One serious example of this is a site in San Jerónimo, where local sacked a zone which contains stele.